Nikkirps7/Innovaccer/README.md

 B.Tech 3rd year(Mathematics and Computing)
 IIT Guwahati

+First run the code.py and keep track of the location of the file new_names1.csv and then run the file1.py(the location of the file new_names1.csv is used here)

 Summary of the approach:
 Duplicate entry differ from original entry only in first name and last name, where as date of birth and gender remain same.